kpedro88/CondorProduction/README.md

 * `--cpus [number]`: number of CPUs (threads) for job (default = 1)
 * `--sites [list]`: comma-separated list of sites for global pool running (if using CMS Connect) (default from `.prodconfig`)
 * `--env [args]`: args to run job in Singularity environment using cmssw-env (default = None)
+* `--intermediate`: specify that this is an intermediate job in a chain to disable staging out

 "Reserved", but not actually used by default:
 * `-o, --output [dir]`: path to output directory